 - Arena, ET et al (2017) Quantitating the cell: turning images into numbers with ImageJ WIREs Dev Biol 2017, 6/2:e260. doi: 10.1002/wdev.260

-- Bankhead, P (2014) Analyzing Fluorescence microscopy images with ImageJ (manual)
+- Bankhead, P (2014) Analyzing Fluorescence microscopy images with ImageJ (manual) and on-line here

-- bearer, EL (2003) Overview of Image Analysis, Image Importing, and Image Processing Using Freeware Curr.
+- Bearer, EL (2003) Overview of Image Analysis, Image Importing, and Image Processing Using Freeware Curr.
 Protoc.
 Mol.
 Biol.
 Unit 14.15